-When you’re ready, Freshbooks is a great option since they price by the amount of clients you have.
+When you’re ready, Freshbooks is a great option since they price by the number of clients you have.
 I started with Google Sheets and have used Freshbooks since October of 2017.
 Since I started my LLC this year, I will be transitioning to Xero which, ironically, will cost me less.
 But hey.
 This is how you learn.

 Freelancer Step Five — Market Your Freelancing Services

 This could mean direct calls or texts telling your friends you now offer dog walking on the side.
-It also means creating a website, Twitter and other social accounts, and then using them.
+It also means creating a website, Twitter, and other social accounts, and then using them.
 You have to tell people you’re taking clients and keep telling them.

 If you already have a website, set up a landing page for your services and fees.
 Be upfront.
 This establishes boundaries with clients.
 Don’t worry about making mistakes.
 The more mistakes you make, the better you write your estimates.
-In construction we write “good for 30 days” on our estimates for a reason.
+In construction, we write “good for 30 days” on our estimates for a reason.
 I adopted that quickly when I began freelancing.